jiasong18/Ant-Media-Server-Wiki/CoTurn-Cluster.md

 Coturn1: 192.168.1.201
 Coturn2: 192.168.1.202
 ```
-This "How to" guide has been tested in a real lab environment so you have to set up the configuration according to your own build.
+This "How to" guide has been tested in a real lab environment so you have to set up the configuration according to your own setup.

 ### DNS Configuration

-Assuming this is a fully-registered domain, we would add the following in the DNS settings.
+Assuming this is a fully-registered domain, we will add the following in the DNS settings.
 We add two A records for the subdomain turn.antmedia.io and point them to the turn server servers IP address.

-Example DNS Record as follows.
+Example DNS Record is as follows:
 ```
 turn.antmedia.io	IN		A		192.168.1.201
 turn.antmedia.io	IN		A		192.168.1.202